jeroenvanmaanen/public-notes/2020/2020-03-14-schema-evolution/readme.md

 * The necessity to change the structure of large volumes of stored data.
 * New technologies make specific queries feasible (_e.g._, Elastic Search, GraphQL)
 * Marshalling and data transfer is often more important that efficient storage.
-* Queries on normalized data takes much more time than retrieval from a document database, search index, or tuple store.
+* Queries on normalized data take much more time than retrieval from a document database, search index, or tuple store.

 ## NoSQL